-The Cookley and Caunsall Action Group (CCAG) are committed to complying with the General Data Protection Regulation and the Data Protection Act 2018.
+The Cookley & Caunsall community information website is committed to complying with the General Data Protection Regulation and the Data Protection Act 2018.
 Taking care of the personal information you share with us is very important.
 We want you to be confident that your personal data is kept safely and securely and that you fully understand that if and when we do use your information, it will improve the service we provide to you and will only be done with your full consent.

 Personal Data – your rights: